 John Lupton

 John Lupton has worked in the fields of legal history and Abraham Lincoln for nearly 30 years.
 He was an editor of two prize-winning publications, The Law Practice of Abraham Lincoln: Complete Documentary Edition and The Papers of Abraham Lincoln: Legal Documents and Cases.
-John has also published chapters in books and articles and is an expert in determining the authenticity of Abraham Lincoln's handwriting, appearing in the popular PBS show, "The History Detectives."
-He has a BA from Southern Illinois University at Carbondale and a MA in History from the University of Illinois at Springfield.
-John was hired in 2009 as the Director of History Programs.
+He has also published chapters in books and articles and is an expert in determining the authenticity of Abraham Lincoln's handwriting, appearing in the popular PBS show, "The History Detectives."
+He has a B.A. from Southern Illinois University at Carbondale and a M.A. in History from the University of Illinois at Springfield.
+Lupton was hired in 2009 as the Director of History Programs and was appointed Executive Director in 2011.

 Documents: John Lupton CV